PeWu/pewu.github.io/_posts/2024-04-12-Collaborating-on-building-family-trees.md

 Genealogy, an ancient practice, has seen people collaborating on family trees for centuries.
 Today, the predominant method for genealogical research involves the use of software, which facilitates collaboration.

 I myself struggle with maintaining my genealogy data.
 As long as I'm the only one adding data, it's easy.
-However, when it comes to ingesting data from others, I mostly rely on just manually copying information, which is often dedious and error-prone.
+However, when it comes to ingesting data from others, I mostly rely on just manually copying information, which is often tedious and error-prone.
 Moreover, I don't have a truly automated way of getting updates whenever a new piece of information appears in one of the sources I track.

 In this discussion, explore how we can leverage technology for effective genealogical collaboration paying special attention to data privacy and ownership.